Ladakh Himalayan Adventure

 Our Luminous Ladakh photo tour workshop offers a completely unique and compelling array of image opportunities.
 Ladakh is a magical land that abounds with otherworldly high mountain landscapes, often punctuated by green oases, crystal blue lakes, and rich, verdant valleys.
-Exotic ethnic people and portrait ops are also plentiful, including with blue or green eyed Dards.
+Exotic ethnic people and portrait ops are also plentiful, including the stunning Perak, with their turquoise stone headdresses.
 Nomadic Pushmina goat herders roam grazing lands, and Tibetan traders with their two-humped Bactrian camels travel vast dunes and winding trails to their next outposts.

 Our India Ladakh photo tour begins/ends in Leh, but we use Delhi as our hub.
 The evening before we fly to Leh, Swarup and our hilarious guide Vikas will hold court in the bar of our Delhi hotel.
 A formal orientation & slideshow presentation will take place in Leh, where we have to relax and acclimatize the first day anyway.
 For those of you who have been to India, and for those who have had doubts about going for all the intensity, Ladakh is not that.
 It’s a completely different world, a veritable Shangri La.